Azure/azure-devops-cli-extension/README.md

 vsts login --instance https://MYACCOUNT.visualstudio.com --token MYTOKEN
 ```

-### Using Azure DevOps/VSTS CLI Behind a Proxy
+### Using Azure DevOps CLI Behind a Proxy

-The Azure DevOps/VSTS CLI picks the network proxy configuration from the environment variables `HTTP_PROXY`, and `HTTPS_PROXY`.
+The Azure DevOps CLI picks the network proxy configuration from the environment variables `HTTP_PROXY`, and `HTTPS_PROXY`.

 ### Configure defaults, Git aliases, and more